edwintorok/roundingerror-ihp/docs/info.md

 The design was simulated using both [tt-vgaviz](https://github.com/sylefeb/tt-vgaviz) and [vgasim](https://github.com/ZipCPU/vgasim), although had to adjust the modeline for vgasim to recognize the standard one.
 A simple cocotb test which checked vsync/hsync generation was added post submission.

-### Lack of audio

-Audio is enabled, but is only a very simple test signal based on hsync and vsync.

 ### Simulating

 There is a `src/sim/vgasim.ml`, which generates a `demo.v` compatible with [vgasim](https://github.com/ZipCPU/vgasim.git), this uses a different resolution though.